Square Sainctelette

 The Square Sainctelette (French, /fr/) or Sainctelettesquare (Dutch, /nl/) is a square in the City of Brussels municipality of Brussels, Belgium.
-It is named in honour of Charles-Xavier Sainctelette, a former Belgian minister for public works.
+It is named in honour of Charles-Xavier Sainctelette, a former Belgian Minister of Public Works.

-The square lies along the Brussels–Charleroi Canal, on the border with the Molenbeek-Saint-Jean municipality, from which it is separated by the canal.
+The square lies along the Brussels–Charleroi Canal, in the north-western corner of Brussels' city centre, on the border with the Molenbeek-Saint-Jean municipality, from which it is separated by the canal.
+A major traffic axis, it is also part of the Small Ring (Brussels' inner ring road).
 This area is served by Yser/IJzer metro station on lines 2 and 6 of the Brussels Metro.

 History

 Early history

-The Square Sainctelette, named after Belgian minister for public works Charles-Xavier Sainctelette (1825–1898), was constructed in 1911 together with the Quai du Commerce/Handelskaai, the Boulevard de Dixmude/Diksmuidelaan, the Boulevard d'Ypres/Ieperlaan and the Place de l'Yser/Ijzerplein.
-The area, forming the northern part of the Quays or Sainte-Catherine/Sint-Katelijne Quarter, was known for its wholesale shops, fruit and vegetable auctions and market halls.
-These were active until the 1970s.
-At the end of the 1960s, there was an increase in Mediterranean wholesalers.

-The square is surrounded by apartment buildings in Art Deco and Haussmann-esque style.
-The Citroën Garage was built in the early 1930s in modernist style.
-Next to the Citroën Garage is the Kaaitheater, a theatre built in Art Deco and modernist styles that was known as the Lunatheater in the early 1930s.
+The area of the present-day Square Sainctelette originally formed part of the northern edge of Brussels and was located near the Shore Gate (Porte du Rivage, Oeverpoort), a city gate dating back to at least the 16th century.
+The gate stood near a bend linking the Brussels–Charleroi Canal to the Willebroek Canal and was guarded by two octroi pavilions (pavillons d'octroi) designed in 1833 by the architect Auguste Payen.
+To the east, near the present-day Place de l'Yser/Ijzerplein, the Leopold Bridge connected the Bassin du Commerce/Handelsdok to the Willebroek Canal.